 In a restaurant

 Should your host recommend any of the house’s specialities, it is polite to try them.
-Good hosts will choose the food when they make their reservation.
+Good hosts will choose the food when they make their reservations.

 Eating Japanese food